radimspetlik/fun-with-fashion-mnist/README.md

-# For Advertima
-Fun with Fashion-MNIST.
+# Fun with Fashion-MNIST

 In this repo, there is a directory `radim`.
 In this directory, you will find the `experiments` directory with the trained models, logs and tensorboard files.
 You will also find the training scripts in the `trn.py` and `FashionMnistDataset.py` files and model definitions in the `models` directory.

-This repository is build upon the original Fashion-MNIST repo.
+This repository is build upon the original [Fashion-MNIST repo](https://github.com/zalandoresearch/fashion-mnist).
 You should be able to run it in some appropriate Python environment (with Python 3.6.7 and pytorch 1.1.0, for example).

 Bellow, I quickly sum up the implemented ideas, results and some rough complexity analysis.